Delusional Disorder

 Delusional disorder is classified as a psychotic disorder in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 Psychotic disorders are characterized by symptoms that impact an individual’s perception and cognition, such as delusions and hallucinations.2

 A person with delusional disorder often experiences one or more delusions or deeply held beliefs in untrue or unacceptable thoughts.
 Delusions are stubborn beliefs that don't change, even when evidence shows they're incorrect.
-However, people with delusional disorder can often function normally and socialize apart from their delusions.
-People with delusional disorder may not behave bizarrely unless they are experiencing another mental health condition with this symptom.
+However, people with this disorder can often function normally and socialize apart from their delusions.
+People with this disorder may not behave bizarrely unless they are experiencing another mental health condition with this symptom.

 There are two main categories of delusions: bizarre and non-bizarre delusions.
 Bizarre delusions are beliefs in scenarios that are physically impossible.
 Contrarily, non-bizarre delusions could theoretically happen, like thinking you're being followed when you're not.
-Hallucinations related to the delusion are also a symptom of delusional disorder.
+Hallucinations related to the delusion are also a symptom of this disorder.
 Hallucinations involve seeing, hearing, or feeling what is not present.

 The symptoms of delusional disorder are often confused with those of obsessive-compulsive disorder.3 Like people with delusional disorder, individuals with obsessive-compulsive disorder have recurring thoughts that aren’t based in reality.
 People with obsessive-compulsive disorder, however, are typically aware that their beliefs aren’t grounded in truth—while those with delusional disorder usually believe their disordered thoughts are correct, despite evidence to the contrary.